Isle Royale National Park: Ships

 Scheduled ferry service operates from Grand Portage, Copper Harbor and Houghton.

-The Grand Portage ferries reach the island in 1 1/2 hours, and stay 4 hours at the island, allowing time for hiking, a guided hike or program by the park staff, and picnics.
+The Grand Portage ferries reach the island in 1½ hours, and stay 4 hours at the island, allowing time for hiking, a guided hike or program by the park staff, and picnics.

 The Isle Royale Queen serves park visitors out of Copper Harbor, on the northern Upper Peninsula coast of Michigan.
-It arrives at Rock Harbor in the park in 3 to 3 1/2 hours, spends 3 1/2 hours before returning to Copper Harbor.
+It arrives at Rock Harbor in the park in 3 to 3½ hours and spends 3½ hours before returning to Copper Harbor.

-The Sea Hunter operates round-trips and offers day trips to the Windigo visitor center through much of the season, and less frequently in early summer and autumn; it will transport kayaks and canoes for visitors wanting to explore the park from the water.
-It is the fastest ferry serving the island and arrives in 1 1/2 hours, including some sightseeing points along the way out and back.
+The Sea Hunter operates round-trips and offers day trips to the Ozaagaateng visitor center through much of the season, and less frequently in early summer and autumn; it will transport kayaks and canoes for visitors wanting to explore the park from the water.
+It is the fastest ferry serving the island and arrives in 1½ hours, including some sightseeing points along the way out and back.
 Because of the relatively short boat ride, day visitors are able to get four hours on the island, and get back to the mainland earlier in the afternoon.
 This gives visitors on a tight schedule time to visit the Grand Portage National Monument or other attractions in the same day.

 The Ranger III is a 165 ft ship that serves park visitors from Houghton, Michigan to Rock Harbor.
 It is operated by the National Park Service, and is said to be the largest piece of equipment in the National Park system.
 It carries 125 passengers, along with canoes, kayaks, and even small powerboats.
 It is a six-hour voyage from Houghton to the park.
 The ship stays overnight at Rock Harbor before returning the next day, making two round trips each week from June to mid-September.
-Briefly in the 2008 season, the Ranger III carried visitors to and from Windigo.
+Briefly in the 2008 season, the Ranger III carried visitors to and from Ozaagaateng.
 This was not continued after four trips, due to low interest and long crossing times.
 In 2012, Park Superintendent Phyllis Green required the Ranger III to purify its ballast water.

 The Voyageur II, out of Grand Portage, crosses up to three times a week, overnighting at Rock Harbor and providing transportation between popular lakeside campgrounds.
-In the fall season, in addition to carrying campers and hikers, it provides day-trip service to Windigo on weekends.
+In the fall season, in addition to carrying campers and hikers, it provides day-trip service to Ozaagaateng on weekends.
 The Voyageur transports kayaks and canoes for visitors wanting to explore the island from the water.
-The Voyageur II and other boat taxi services ferry hikers to points along the island, allowing a one-way hike back to Rock Harbor or Windigo.
-Visitors may land at Rock Harbor and depart from Windigo several days later, or vice versa.
+The Voyageur II and other boat taxi services ferry hikers to points along the island, allowing a one-way hike back to Rock Harbor or Ozaagaateng.
+Visitors may land at Rock Harbor and depart from Ozaagaateng several days later, or vice versa.
 Hikers frequently ride it in one direction to do a cross-island hike and then get picked up at the other end.